zmoog/zmoog.github.io/content/about.md

 I love AWS and serverless technologies!
 These are the best tools to build little fun things like (serverless) bots that scrape data from websites and post on Telegram, Slack or Twitter.

-For example, every morning I receive on Slack:
+For example, every morning I receive on Telegram:

 - the latest deals from Apple’s refurbished products
 - this week’s grades of my two kids